Foreclosure Mediation Program in Delaware

 Getting Help

 Foreclosure mediators are typically trained in mediation, as well as federal and state foreclosure laws, and also usually know about different community-based resources and mortgage assistance programs that could be available to help homeowners facing foreclosure.
-But they don't represent either party in the mediation process, and they can't give legal advice.
+But they don't represent either party in the mediation process and can't give legal advice.

 So, while you don't have to hire a lawyer to represent you in your foreclosure mediation, it's often a good idea.
 A lawyer can give you legal advice specific to your situation and advocate on your behalf, helping you negotiate a way to avoid foreclosure.
 A lawyer will also ensure that your legal rights are protected in the process.
-And, if you're thinking about filing a response to the foreclosure, or any other motion with the court, consider talking to an attorney beforehand to discuss the consequences of doing so and your various options.
+And, if you're thinking about filing a response to the foreclosure or any other motion with the court, consider talking to an attorney beforehand to discuss the consequences of doing so and your various options.

 FACING FORECLOSURE ?